-Amazon Rainforest Lost 65 Percent More Trees In The Drought Following El Nino, Shows 3D View From NASA
+El Niño Destroyed 65 Percent More Trees In The Amazon Rainforest, Or An Area The Size Of Wisconsin: NASA

 Nevertheless, the large trees that went down during the El Niño drought accounted for 80 percent of the carbon losses, stated NASA officials.

-Ecologist Paulo Brando, from the Woods Hole Research Center in Massachusetts and the Amazon Environmental Research Institute in Brazil, told the space agency that prolonged droughts, such as the one caused by El Niño in 2015, have a massive impact not only on the forest ecosystem, but also on what happens in our atmosphere on a global scale.
+Ecologist Paulo Brando, from the Woods Hole Research Center in Massachusetts and the Amazon Environmental Research Institute in Brazil, told the space agency that prolonged droughts, such as the one caused by El Niño in 2015, have a massive impact not only on the forest ecosystem but also on what happens in our atmosphere on a global scale.

 “If the number of trees present declines on a large scale, that adds up to a lot of carbon dioxide left in the atmosphere to contribute to greenhouse warming, which can feed the cycle of the Amazon seeing more droughts in the future.”